twoichai/1Z0-829-preparation/docs/chapter1.md

 `static`: bind a method to its class so it can be called by just the class name --> no object creation needed

 ---
+### Understanding Package Declarations and Imports

+HINT:

+    public static void main(String[] args) {
+    	Random r = new Random();
+    	System.out.println(r.nextInt(10));
+   	}
+Prints numbers from 0-9

+- Package names are hierarchical
+- including many imports does not slows down the execution of program
+- **java.lang is automatically imported**
+- packages allow to have classes with same names

+Some typical errors:

+    import java.nio.*; // NO GOOD - a wildcard only matches // class names, not "file.Files"
+    import java.nio.*.*; // NO GOOD - you can only have one wildcard // and it must be at the end import java.nio.file.Paths.*; // NO GOOD - you cannot import methods // only class names
+### What happens if you need to use two classes with the same name?

+    public class Conflicts {
+	    java.util.Date date;
+	    java.sql.Date sqlDate;
+    }
+### Hierarchy in Java Class
+- P - Package
+- I - Imports
+- C - Class
+---
+### Creating Objects